-In looking at this process, the personal Ego technically refers to the lower Manas of a human being, per G. de Purucker's diagram in Fountain-Source on page 435.
+In looking at this process, the personal Ego technically refers to the Lower Manas of a human being, per G. de Purucker's diagram in Fountain-Source on page 435.
 The personal Ego correlates to Cosmic Kama on page 437.
-Neither the lower Manas nor the solar Sun can pass the guardian Lipika at the end of the Great Age.
+Neither the Lower Manas nor the Solar Sun can pass the guardian Lipika at the end of the Great Age.
 But the details are not so straightforward.
-When H..P Blavatsky was asked in her Secret Doctrine Dialogues on page 375 about this process, she explained that the personal Ego would refer to all seven human principles (including the Atman), but that it pertained to "none" of them in the case of the Lipika.
+When H..P Blavatsky was asked about this process in Secret Doctrine Dialogues on page 375, she explained that the personal Ego referred to all seven human principles (including the Atman), but that it also pertained to "none" of them in the case of the Lipika.
 In one sense, the human principles have no relation to the Lipika because they are swallowed up, just like the planets, in the explosion of the "Seven Rays of the Sun" in The Secret Doctrine 2:69.
 In another sense, the human principles have no relation to the Lipika since the Lipika on the boundaries of the galactic planes are beyond Atman.

 When the higher human principles seek to return to their source in the Maha-Pralaya, they must pass through a series of "ONES."
-As H.P Blavatsky said, there are two "ONES" in Occult metaphysics.
-First there is the "One" on the "unreachable plane of Absoluteness and Infinity."
+H.P Blavatsky maintained there are two "ONES."
+First, there is the "One" on the "unreachable plane of Absoluteness and Infinity."
 This "One" is the Great Breath, or the combination of the immaculate white disk, the dull black ground, and the central point.
-The Lipika guard this boundary.
+The Lipika guard its boundary.
 But there is also a "Second 'One'" on the "plane of Emanations."
-This second "One" is, from a certain perspective, the central point itself as the 3rd Logos of the Kosmos or even Paramatman as the 7th cosmical principle.
+This second "One" is the central point itself as the 3rd Logos of the Kosmos or even Paramatman as the 7th cosmical principle of the Cosmos.
 But more specifically, since H.P.
-Blavatsky alluded to it as the "Logos, or Eswara, in the Universe of Illusion," it more particularly refers to the reflection of the central point in Mahat as the 5th cosmical principle of the Mundane Egg.
-Like the central point which emanates the lower seven cosmical principles (the "lower seven Sephiroth" in Kabbalism), Mahat as the second "One" emanates the "seven Rays or Dhyan Chohans" which, in this instance, represent the solar divinities destroyed with the dilations of the "seven suns" at the end of the Maha-Manvantara, per The Secret Doctrine 2:69.
+Blavatsky alluded to it as the "Logos, or Eswara, in the Universe of Illusion," it more even refers to the reflection of the central point in Mahat as the 5th cosmical principle of the Mundane Egg.
+Like the central point which emanates the lower seven cosmical principles (the "lower seven Sephiroth" in Kabbalism), Mahat as the second "One" emanates the "seven Rays or Dhyan Chohans" which, in this instance, represent the solar and planetary divinities destroyed with the dilations of the "seven suns" at the end of the Maha-Manvantara, per The Secret Doctrine 2:69.
 In a less restrictive way, the Lipika also guard this boundary.
 So, the human principles (enwrapped in the cosmical principles in their upward passage) must transcend Mahat as the second "One," continue on to Paramatman, then the central point as the outer head of the first "One," and penetrate the primary darkness of the "Anima Supra-Mundi" (not merely the secondary darkness of Alaya as Anima Mundi) to the immaculate white disk.

 This progression through a series of "Ones" unravels the mystery behind the "symbol of 31415."
+As H.P.
+Blavatsky said in Isis Unveiled 1:318, the "entire universe is one vast system of mathematically correct combinations."
 The Triangle (3) is the first "One" (1), including the immaculate white disk, the dull black ground, and the central point.
 This is the foundational combination of the three logoi in the Kosmos: the 1st Logos, the 2nd Logos, the 3rd Logos.
-The Cube (4) is the second "One" (1), beginning with the underside of the Triangle's base line as Paramatman and extending out to its attendant Suns: the Polar Sun, the Equatorial Sun, and the solar Sun.
+The Cube (4) is the second "One" (1), beginning with the underside of the Triangle's base line as Paramatman and extending out to its attendant suns: the Polar Sun, the Equatorial Sun, and the Solar Sun.
 In the Cube there is the reflected combination of the three Kosmic logoi in the Mundane Egg.
-The Central Sun as Paramatman is the 1st Logos reflected in the Mundane Egg, the Polar Sun as Alaya is the 2nd Logos reflected in the Mundane Egg, the Equatorial Sun as Mahat is the 3rd Logos reflected in the Mundane Egg, and these three secondary logoi transfer the Kosmic forces to the solar Sun in Cosmic Kama through the streaming light of Daiviprakriti, which operates as the "directive intelligence of the solar divinity," per G. de Purucker's Occult Glossary on page 34.
+The Central Sun as Paramatman is the 1st Logos reflected in the Mundane Egg, the Polar Sun as Alaya is the 2nd Logos reflected in the Mundane Egg, the Equatorial Sun as Mahat is the 3rd Logos reflected in the Mundane Egg, and these three secondary logoi transfer the Kosmic forces to the Solar Sun in Cosmic Kama through the streaming light of Daiviprakriti, which operates as the "directive intelligence of the solar divinity," per G. de Purucker's Occult Glossary on page 34.
 The Pentacle (5) is the union of these two "Ones."
 The Cube hangs from the Triangle, per the root "pend" or "to hang"in G. de Purucker's Encyclopedic Theosophical Glossary.
 He diagrammed the Triangle and Cube in Fundamentals on Page 600.
 When Mahat is absorbed into Paramatman and an entity crosses from the Cube into the Triangle, then one has traversed "the boundary that separates the finite" from the "truly INFINITE."
 If this "truly INFINITE" is reached at the close of the Great Age, the "Unknown Darkness" will "then become for all of them Light."